return to homepage

 Jiminy Peak - Hancock

-A true luxury ski resort, with excellent ski slopes and deluxe lodging all in one spot.
+A true luxury ski resort and the largest in Southern New England, with excellent ski slopes and deluxe lodgings all in one spot.

 Jiminy Peak is located in the village of Hancock, nestled in the northern Berkshires where you'll experience stunning views and the sense of being in another world.
 This corner of the Berkshires is known for its rich cultural offerings, and is popular throughout the year.